rahul200618/Programming-the-web/README.md

 # Programming-the-web

 A collection of small front-end exercises and mini-projects created while learning web development.
 Each folder contains a standalone static project (HTML, CSS, JS and assets).
 Open a project's folder and open its `index.html` in a browser, or serve the folder with a simple HTTP server during development.
+You can also view a consolidated index of all projects by opening the `index.html` file in the root of this repository.
 ## Final Project: Quiz & Ladder Game

 This repository also links to my final project, **Quiz & Ladder**, a web-based game hosted in its own repository.